boninom-marce/amphibian-birdnet-workflow/README.md

 ```

-## 🦎 Core Methodological Principles
+## 🦎 Core Data Curation Principles

-To guarantee a robust and reliable machine learning model, the protocols in this repository enforce strict data curation rules:
+To guarantee a robust and reliable machine learning model, the protocols in this repository enforce strict data curation criteria during manual annotation:

-* **Evident Signals Only:** Label acoustic events only if they are clearly audible and distinctly visible on the spectrogram.

-* **The Golden Rule #1 (Precautionary Principle):** *"If you are not sure it is correct, consider it incorrect."* Labeling faint, highly masked, or ambiguous signals weakens the clear acoustic signature the model is attempting to learn.
+* **Evident Signals Only (Precautionary Principle):** Label acoustic events only if they are clearly audible and distinctly visible on the spectrogram.
+Guideline: "If you are not sure it is correct, consider it incorrect."
+Labeling faint, highly masked, or ambiguous signals weakens the clear acoustic signature the model attempts to learn.

-* **The Golden Rule  #2 (Noise Purity):** *The NOISE folder (non-event class) must have an absolute absence of the target species' signal.
-Including even faint traces of the target species in this folder sends contradictory messages to the algorithm.
+* **TStrict Noise Purity:** *The negative class dataset (the NOISE folder) must feature an absolute absence of the target species' signals.
+Including even faint traces of the target species within this category introduces contradictory features to the algorithm, degrading classifier precision.

-* **Representativeness:** The training dataset must encompass spatial (inter-population) and temporal (varying weather conditions, seasons) variability to maximize the model's ability to generalize across different environments.
+* **Representativeness:** The training dataset must encompass spatial (inter-population) and temporal (varying weather conditions, seasons) variability to maximize the model's capacity to generalize across diverse environments.

 ---